mikepaszkiewicz/nanode/README.md

 `npm install nano-client-node`

-Initiate the client with your API key and origin key / address.
+Initiate the client with your API key and a valid RPC url.
+Optionally pass your address and private key to the constructor.

 Not sure what your private key is?
-Call `nano.get_deterministic_key()` with the account seed to get all relevant account information
+Call `nano.get_deterministic_key()` with the account seed to get all relevant account information.

 ```typescript
 import Nano from 'nano-client-node'